 Only federal income taxes are exempt under tax treaties.
-The visitor is still subject to Colorado tax if the service is performed within the state.
+The visitor will often owe taxes to the state if services are performed on campus.

 12. What is the tax status of an individual that has been granted asylum, refugee, permanent residency or Deferred Action for Childhood Arrivals (DACA) status?